-Chen, Kim soar to Olympic gold medals on best day for US
+Chen, Kim soar to Olympic gold medals on best day for U.S.

 Up at Genting Snow Park, Chloe Kim nailed all five jumps on her first run through the Secret Garden Olympic halfpipe, enough for her to easily defend her Olympic title on Thursday.

-It was the United States’ best day yet at the Beijing Games, giving the Americans a total of three gold medals and nine overall.
+It was the United States’ best day yet at the Beijing Games.
+The United States also won gold in the Olympics’ first mixed team aerials event, giving it a total of four gold medals and 10 overall.

 Chen, whose parents immigrated from China, had a memorable free skate to finally put behind him the immense disappointment from four years ago, when a nightmarish short program in South Korea dashed his medal hopes.